Rajikshank/Mern-App-With-Gemini/README.md

-# 🚀 MERN Todo App with Google Gemini ✨
+# 🚀 MERN Stack App with Google Gemini ✨

-A Simple MERN Stack Todo Application with Google Gemini's Text Generation for Subtasks.I have built this project as a task given for the Full Stack Trainee position at [Qtechy](https://qtechy.com.au/).
+A Simple MERN Stack  Application with Google Gemini's Text Generation for Subtasks from a user's main Task.

 This guide will help you set up and run the MERN stack application, which includes a MongoDB database, Express.js server, React.js frontend, and Node.js runtime.